 What Is an Activity in Project Management?

-If you have spent any time creating or following a project management plan, you’ve no doubt heard the term “activity” used many times.
+If you have spent any time creating or following a project management plan, you’ve heard the term “activity” used many times.

 What is an activity in project management?

 An activity is typically one stage of a project management plan.
 Each activity consists of one or more actions that, upon completion, will lead to the next project stage.
 Taken together as a series, the activities will result in the final deliverable.
 Each activity has a defined start and end, as well as a deadline or time period within which it must be completed.